aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

    :Allowed values: ``PSI0`` ``PSI1`` ``PSI2`` ``PSI3``
    :Examples: ``--mdm-psi PSI0``

-Selects the type of the psi function to use in the ``SCMA``'s demodulator.
+Select the type of the psi function to use in the ``SCMA``'s demodulator.

 Description of the allowed values: